Defeator2020/Secret-Hitler-Bot/README.md

 - Webpage: https://discordpy.readthedocs.io/en/latest/intro.html
 - GitHub: https://github.com/Rapptz/discord.py

-As well as the os and random libraries.
+As well as the 'os' and 'random' libraries.

 A seriously rough, yet functional, work in progress.
 Requires that your server has the following roles: